History of the Telecaster Discussion Page Reissue (TDPRI)

 That day when the earth stood still and the TDP went away was a shock to hundreds of folks all over the world.
 Suddenly, emails were flying among "former" members.
 On the few other guitar websites out there you’d find dozens of people lamenting the loss.
 What to do, what to do?

-Paul Green was one of those people.
-As a new Tele owner, he had just purchased his first Telecaster (a 1993 Custom Shop Silver Sparkle Tele) in late 1998 and joined Noam’s TDP sometime in Oct or Nov 1998.
-When the TDP went away Paul was shocked and hurt.
-He figured that he’d just "get over it."
-But by Sunday afternoon he was cooking up another idea.
+Paul Green was one of these people.
+As a new Tele owner, he had purchased his first Telecaster (a 1993 Custom Shop Silver Sparkle Tele) in late 1998 and joined Noam’s TDP in Oct or Nov 1998.
+When the TDP went away Paul was shocked and searching for a replacement.
+Instead, by Sunday afternoon he was cooking up an idea.

-Paul owned an Advertising Agency.
-He has a website for his business and he was designing websites for clients.
-All this web stuff was VERY new.
-However, his knowledge of website building gave him the knowledge to recreate the TDP on a webserver that Paul was running for some clients.
-And, he knew just enough about cgi scripting to get the simple bulletin board software like Noam’s running.
-He worked on the site for about 8 hours in secret.
-Paul wrote to Noam and asked for permission and any help he could get.
-Noam gave his permission but was not able to help.
+Paul owned an Advertising Agency had a website for his business and was designing websites for clients.
+So, his basic knowledge of website building gave him the knowledge to recreate the TDP.
+And, he knew just enough to get the simple bulletin board software, like Noam’s, running.
+He worked on the site all day in secret.

-After some testing on Monday morning, Paul contacted one or two former members of Noam’s TDP and had them do some testing.
-He needed a name and had actually put TDP-2 on the headers in the program.
-But TDP member "Silvertone" suggested "TDP Reissue" because the most popular Telecaster at the time was the Fender ’52 Reissue Tele.
+After some testing the next morning, Paul contacted one or two former members of Noam’s TDP and had them do some testing.
+He needed a name and had actually put TDP-II on the headers in the program.
+But TDP member "Silvertone" suggested "TDP Reissue" because of the popularity of the Fender ’52 Reissue Tele at that time.
 So, at 11 am, Monday, May 3, 1999 Paul unveiled the TDP-RI.

 Word spread super fast about the TDP-RI and old members showed up all day long.
 That first day, over 1000 posts had been made on the TDP-RI.

 It didn’t take long until Paul’s TDP-RI was as busy as Noam’s old TDP.
 And it was growing fast.
 One of the first things Paul did was to tell everyone that non-telecaster posts were A-OK with him.
 Of course, this caused some fights, but everyone was too glad just to have the TDP back up and running again.
-It wasn’t long until Paul figured out the Domain Name thing and wanted to get the domain www.TDP.com.
-Even then that super popular 3-letter domain was taken, so Paul registered www.tdpri.com.
+It wasn’t long until Paul registered www.tdpri.com domain name.
 And that’s when the name changed from TDP-RI to TDPRI.

 Here’s what the page looked like back then:

 Paul put the TDPRI though a number of changes.
-Adding new forums so that there was a Tele Discussion Page but also a Strat Discussion Page and a Technical Discussion Page, etc. During the first year a large fight broke out among people that were shocked when Paul proposed selling T-Shirts and accepting donations in the first Fundraiser.
-Many purists didn’t want to commercialize what was quickly become a very expensive labor of love for Paul hosting the TDPRI.
-When Paul received a $2,000 bill on his credit card for Extra Bandwidth Usage one month, that’s when the Fundraiser idea was born.
+Adding new forums so that there was a Tele Discussion Page but also a Strat Discussion Page and a Technical Discussion Page, etc. During the first year fights broke out when Paul started selling T-Shirts and accepting donations after he received a $2,000 bill on his credit card for Extra Bandwidth Usage one month.

 New Software Points the Way

-From that quick beginning in 1999 the website moved from its initial bulletin board software called, MATT’s WWWBOARD which ran on CGI Scripts and HTML flat files to PHPBB which is PHP/SQL software on March 3, 2003 unofficially and officially on March 17, 2003.
+From that quick beginning in 1999, the website moved from its initial bulletin board software to newer PHP/SQL software in March 2003.
 This was an important change.
 A web community is the sum total of the combined knowledge contained in all the member’s posts.
 Yet, with the TDPRI’s initial software thousands of posts had to be deleted every year.
 The software being used created massive files too large to store and to search.
 With the change to PHP/SQL software posts could be saved indefinitely and search engines could catalog every word of them.

-Then on June 14, 2006 the TDPRI changed software again.
-From PHPBB to vBulletin.
-Our previous platforms were open-source freeware.
-But vBulletin software is the number one Forum software in the world and one that is purchased.
+Then in June, 2006 the TDPRI changed software again to our current platform.
 This change added hundreds of new features and opportunities to improve the TDPRI — soon the TDPRI was adding photo galleries, classified ads, articles and gear reviews.
 The site moved from one shared server to many other larger, more powerful dedicated severs every 2 to 3 years to accommodate the ever growing thousands of people concurrently online at the TDPRI.

 Fundraiser Becomes Giveaway

-Back in 2000 when the TDPRI needed a fundraiser to help pay off it’s founders $2,000 credit card bill for bandwidth the site depended solely on the generosity of it’s members.
-But in 2001 it occurred to Paul to spice up the Fundraiser with some guitar goodies.
+Back in 2000 when the TDPRI needed a fundraiser to help pay off it’s founders $2,000 excess bandwidth usage bill the site depended solely on the generosity of it’s members.
+But in 2001 it occurred to Paul to spice up the Fundraiser with some guitar giveaways.
 He sent emails to half a dozen companies asking for free samples of their goods.
 To his surprise they said, "Sure" and the Fundraiser/Giveaway was born.
 Each year since more and more items have been donated for the Fundraiser and then given away to those that have donated.
-To date, approximately $80,000 worth of items have been given away in the eight giveaways staged each year.
+To date, approximately $100,000 worth of items have been given away in the giveaways staged each year.

 The Future and Beyond

-As of mid-2013 the TDPRI has over 5 million posts, 100,000 registered members and 65 million page views every year.
+As of May, 2014 the TDPRI has over 6.5 million posts, 105,000 registered members and 75 million page views every year.
 And, now the TDPRI has eight sister guitar gear websites as part of GearTalk Network — a network of guitar gear websites operated by the TDPRI’s founder.

 No matter how much the TDPRI grows, it will always be a website where tens of thousands of all ages from all over the world congregate every day to share their love of Leo Fender’s first and simplest guitar… and to celebrate their friendship and care for each other.